Relax. Rejuvenate. Restore.

 Photos created by: Seattle based photographer Jamison Weeks.

 I worked in a warehouse for 8 years until I decided to pursue something more meaningful.
-I still wanted to work with my hands, but without breaking my back in a more peaceful environment.
+I still wanted to work with my hands without breaking my back, but I wanted to do it in a peaceful environment.

 That's when the idea of massage was born.